Know How Do Sant Kabir And Guru Nanak Compare

 Both Guru Nanak and Sant Kabir were against idol worship and unnecessary rituals, which were prevailing in Hinduism of those days.
 Both of them felt that God is without form and He could be achieved through the purity of heart and sincere efforts.
 Both rejected the multiplicity of gods and goddesses.

-To solve the problems of your life, talk to an Indian astrologer.
+To solve the problems of your life, Talk to an Astrologer Now, First Consultation with 100%

 With Ganesha’s Grace,